Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 🕰️ No annoying popup, no loss of time!
 Enjoy!

-(Please note that this project is not affiliated with Phind.com and is not an official extension).
+✏️ Please note that this project is not affiliated with Phind.com and is not an official extension.

 <br>